RKIzmailov/legal-advisor-rag/README.md

 You can adjust the language of responses by changing this parameter in the `config.yaml` file.

+Right now you can use English or Russian.
+Configure `config.yaml` file accordingly.

 ## 2.4.
 Running the Application